JuanLoaiza007/mvc-python-cookiecutter/README.md

 # mcv-python-cookiecutter

 <p align="center">
-⚠️ This template is under development, everything is subject to change. ⚠️
+⚠️ This template is personal and under development, everything is subject to change. ⚠️
 </p>

 ## Description

 This repository contains a Cookiecutter template for initializing Python projects with a focus on the Model-View-Controller (MVC) design pattern.
 The template supports project initialization and includes configurations for common project needs.

-Features
+## Features

 - Supports project setup in **English and Spanish**.
 - Pre-configured structure for MVC pattern.